• A commemorative mark was designed to celebrate Her Majesty The Queen’s Platinum Jubilee

 How to request the Jubilee mark

-- For struck marks please note our Greville Street office is only able to apply a 1mm Jubilee mark.
+- Note that all sizes can be struck at Goldsmiths' Hall, but our Greville Street office is only able to strike a 1mm Jubilee mark.